yorickpeterse/ruby-lint/doc/architecture.md

 This is where the real work start.
 The analysis step consists out of various Ruby classes of which each performs its own type of analysis.
-For example, {RubyLint::Analyze::UndefinedMethods} checks for the use of undefined methods.
+For example, {RubyLint::Analysis::UndefinedMethods} checks for the use of undefined methods.

 ## Reports